vvvv/vvvv.org/content/blog/2025/Development News/Introducing-PublicChannels/index.md

 Dear patchers!

 Here's to introduce **Public Channels**.
 They allow you to define app-wide public named parameters.
-To get an overview of those, use the new Channel Browser: It lists and allows editing of all your public channels, allows you to store and re-call snapshots of their values using [Presets] and with just a few clicks allows you to expose them to the world via the idea of [Bindings].
+To get an overview of those, use the new Channel Browser: It lists and allows editing of all your public channels, allows you to store and re-call snapshots of their values using [Presets](../Introducing-Presets/index.md) and with just a few clicks allows you to expose them to the world via the idea of [Bindings](../Introducing-Bindings/index.md).

 **screenshot**